Back to Blackwell: Closing the Loop on Intransitivity in Multi-Objective Preference Fine-Tuning: Introduction

 \textbf{2.
 We derive \texttt{PROSPER}, a provably efficient, regression-based algorithm for computing MaxEntBWs.} We leverage the underlying structure of MaxEntBWs to derive a simple and scalable algorithm for computing them.
 Doing so requires fusing insights from \citet{ziebart2008maxent} and \citet{gao2024rebel} to first eliminate the inner-loop optimization, before reducing the outer-loop optimization down to simple regression.
 We prove rigorous performance and efficiency guarantees for \texttt{PROSPER}.

 \textbf{3.
-We apply \texttt{PROSPER} to the problem of preference fine-tuning from multi-objective LLM-as-a-Judge feedback.} We first empirically verify that splitting up objectives reduces but does not completely eliminate intransitivity.
+We show that multi-objective LLM judge feedback is substantially intransitive in practice, and that \texttt{PROSPER} leads to strong downstream policies in this setting.} We first empirically verify that splitting up objectives reduces but does not eliminate intransitivity.
 We then apply \texttt{PROSPER} to instruction following and general chat and find that it outperforms all baselines considered.